 Matt Finch actually move miniatures around terrain on-camera for his players, which ignores the suggestion above but is super cool none-the-less.

-Nobody in real life plays with cardboard tokens with PC faces on them, do they?
+Nobody wants to play with face-tokens do they?
 What about tokens that look like miniatures you might use on the table top?
 Can you imagine putting these tokens on Roll20?
 You'd put them on your table, wouldn't you?

 Let players roll real dice.
 In fact, maybe force them to roll real dice instead of clicking things on a virtual character sheet or writing cool macros or ham-handedly typing in the formulae.
 If you can't trust them to roll fairly/report their dice accurately that's a whole other problem.
 While your at it, why not use an honest-to-goodness piece of paper character sheet instead of a digital one?

 Turn on your webcams.
-For one thing this makes players focus instead of walking around or messing on their phones or whatever.
-You can see what they are doing.
-Just like in real life!
-It also allows you to utilize body language, which can be REALLY important for GMs who like to make NPCs with quirks like constantly licking their lips.
+For one thing this makes players focus on the game instead of walking around or messing on their phones.
+You can see what they are doing, just like in real life!
+It also allows you to utilize body language, which can be really important for GMs who like to make NPCs with quirks – like constantly licking their lips.
 Video helps the GM read the group's reactions or level of boredom.
 It helps people who are having trouble hearing since they can see lips moving and get tone-cues from your face.
 But most importantly it just reminds you there is a human being at the other end of all those wires.